Andy sets out his ideas for Mint. Proper grammar is not part of it. Nobody understood the relevance of the fish at the time (and they still don't).

 For the first time in Mint's history, we celebrate the production team being 50% women.

 It was a normal Wednesday morning.
-We receive three bits of bad news and decide: either GDPR goes or we do.
+We receive three bits of bad news and decide to call it a day.
 We quit while we're ahead.